 IP Address: You will be prompted to enter an Admin password.
 Enter the password and press ENTER to return to the IP screen.
-Press ENTER again to change the network settings for Manual boot mode only.
+Press ENTER again to change the following settings for Manual boot mode only.

-- IP: Enter the IP address assigned to the Network Management Card of this cooling unit. - SM: Enter the subnet mask for the Network Management Card of this cooling unit. - GW: Enter the default gateway for the Network Management Card of this cooling unit.
+- IP: Enter the IP address assigned to the Network Management Card of the cooling unit. - SM: Enter the subnet mask for the Network Management Card of the cooling unit. - GW: Enter the default gateway for the Network Management Card of the cooling unit.